 Contracts aren’t getting any simpler, and neither is the workload.
 You’re managing revisions, checking for missing terms, and aligning with internal policies, all while under pressure.

 However, it’s not the hard legal questions that slow things down.
-It’s the repetition.
+It’s usually the repetition.

 Manual review works up to a point.
 But once volume increases and expectations don’t budge, even experienced teams start to feel the strain.